Laptop Buying Guide: 8 Essential Tips

 6. Don’t Skimp on Battery Life

 - $350 to $600: For well under $600, you can get a notebook with an Intel Core i5 or AMD A8 CPU, 4 to 8GB of RAM, and a 500GB hard drive, all respectable specs.
-However, at this price, most notebooks have cheap plastic chassis, low-res screens and weak battery life.
+However, at this price, most notebooks don't have an SSD, a full-HD display or long battery life.

-- $600 to $800: As you get above $600, you'll start to see more premium designs, such as metal finishes.
-Manufacturers also start to add in other features as you climb the price ladder, including better audio and backlit keyboards.
-You may also be able to get a screen with a resolution that’s 1600 x 900 or 1920 x 1080 and a flash cache.
+- $600 to $900: As you get above $600, you'll start to see more premium designs, such as metal finishes.
+Manufacturers also start to add in other features as you climb the price ladder, including higher-resolution displays and entry-level SSDs.

-- Above $800: At this price range, expect notebooks that are more portable, more powerful or both.
-Expect higher resolution screens, faster processors , and possibly discrete graphics.
-The lightest, longest-lasting ultraportables like the MacBook Air 13-inch and Dell XPS 13tend to cost over $1,000.
-High-end gaming systems and mobile workstations usually cost uppwards of $1,500 or even as much as $2,500 or $,3,000.
+- Above $900: At this price range, expect notebooks that are more portable, more powerful or both.
+Expect higher-resolution screens, faster processors and possibly discrete graphics.
+The lightest, longest-lasting ultraportables, like the MacBook Air 13-inch and the Dell XPS 13, tend to cost more than $1,000 (although you can get the Dell for less if you don't opt for a touch screen).
+High-end gaming systems and mobile workstations usually cost upward of $1,500 or even as much as $2,500 or $3,000.

 8.Mind the Brand

 Support is only part of what makes a notebook brand worth your money.
-You also have to consider how the manufacturer stacks up to the competition in terms of design, value and selection, review performance, and other criteria.
-In our 2014 Best and Worst Laptop Brands report, Apple placed first, followed by Lenovo and ASUS.
+You also have to consider how the manufacturer stacks up to the competition in terms of design, value and selection, review performance and other criteria.
+In our 2015 Best and Worst Laptop Brands report, Apple placed first, followed by Dell and HP.